dataviz-sp22/proj2-rosy-eeve/Proposal/Proposal.md

 `tidyCensus`.
 Our subset of data includes 24 columns and 296 rows correlating to Chicago and other outlying areas included in the Chicago Metropolitan Statistical Area (MSA).
 Only zip codes included in the Chicago 311 dataset will be selected from this dataset.
+Among the selected variables include factors relevant to race, education, age, gender, and socioeconomic status.
+While the already selected variables are robust, the many questions included in the original survey allow for us to add or reduce the number of variables included as necessary.
 See the codebook below for all variables of interest.

 | variable\_id | label                                                       | class     |